 The Artistic Creation Workshops are spaces that allow for the recognition and development of emotions, feelings, creativity, morals and ethics necessary for individuals to find their place in society.
-In music kindergarten students classes. discover musicality through the choir and the discovery. observation experimentation of rhythms.
+In music classes. kindergarten students discover musicality through the choir and discovery, the observation and experimentation of rhythms.
 Elementary school students learn to play musical instruments.
 In craft classes, manual and creative skills are developed using different materials and techniques.
 Students learn the visual arts through drawing, painting, woodcuts and sculpture which allow students to express ideas and feelings and to explore creativity.
-Drama classes teach dramatization, in its various genres, and foster development of verbal and nonverbal communication and body language, well as individual and collective as responsibility and the concept belonging to a group.
-In body related classes. students learn alternative techniques including biodance, yoga and shiatsu, to explore psychomotricity for physical and mental well-being.
+Drama classes teach dramatization, in its various genres, and foster development of verbal and nonverbal communication and body language. as well as individual and collective responsibility and the concept belonging to a group.
+In body related students learn classes. alternative techniques including biodance, yoga and shiatsu, to explore psychomotricity for physical and mental well-being.